peetersthomas9/ML_CS_project2/README.md

 d)mollypak/bert-multilingual-base

-Please not you will need the newest version of the "transformers" package to run the code
+Please not you will need the newest version of the "transformers" package to run the run.py file

 Special thanks to the following tutorial for how to parallelize data on TPUs https://colab.research.google.com/drive/1dVEfoxGvMAKd0GLnrUJSHZycGtyKt9mr#scrollTo=FyTR9V5jJWcS